 Review your insurance needs.
-While having adequate insurance coverage is important at every life stage, it’s especially important as you have more people, like a partner, kids or even parents, relying on you.
+Although having adequate insurance coverage is important at every life stage, it’s especially important as you have more people, like a partner, kids or even parents, relying on you.
 So make sure you have the right amount of health, property, disability and life insurance.

 In Your 50s

 Avoid additional debt.
 You don’t want to enter into retirement with a lot of debt, so in addition to paying off any outstanding debts of your own, make sure you’re not borrowing any major sums on behalf of anyone else either.

 In Your 60s (and beyond)

 Plan your legacy.
 Though it’s never too early to write a will, it’s especially important when you have dependents and have amassed significant assets.
 Consider working with an attorney to put your estate plans in place, including a will and power of attorney.

 This list is just the start, and your exact timeline may differ.
 But the blueprint here can help guide you on your own financial journey, wherever it leads you.
 Remember, there are many paths to wealth, from saving and investing, to simply making more money.
 If you’re interested in taking full control of your financial future, no matter your age, check out The YouEconomist column (page 30) to learn about opportunities to join the world of entrepreneurship.